 Any patient with tuberculosis should be considered infective until sputum assessment is performed, and patients should be placed in respiratory isolation.
 In many countries, it is a reportable disease, and contact tracing will be performed.

-Additional targeted therapies may be necessary in the setting of empyema, mediastinal complications or hemoptysis.
+Additional targeted therapies may be necessary for the setting of empyema, mediastinal complications, or hemoptysis.

 Recognized complications include:

 - the colonization of cavities by fungus, e.g. aspergilloma